Kommunicate-io/Kommunicate-Web-SDK/docs/docs/android-customization.md

 There are a lot of customisation options in the file, refer [this link](https://docs.applozic.com/docs/android-chat-theme-and-customization#section-applozic-settings-json-properties-detail) for more details.

-### Hiding/Showing Attachment options:
+### Hiding/Showing media attachment and location sharing options:
-You can hide or show the attachemnt options like camera, emoji, location and file by changing the below values in applozic-settings.json file.
+You can hide or show the media attachments options like camera, emoji, files and location sharing by changing the below values in applozic-settings.json file.
-Make a option false if you want to hide it.
+Make an option false if you want to hide it.

 ```json
 "attachmentOptions": {